 Parking in Fremantle itself can be problematic, and is never free, so I’d park up on the outskirts of town and catch the CAT bus in, or just walk.

-In terms of deadly wildlife Perth is quite fortunate compared to the rest of the country: we lack the deadly jellyfish and spiders that plague some of the Eastern States.
-We DO have some nasty snakes, but unless you are bush bashing you are unlikely to see one, and if you do they’ll always avoid you if you leave them alone.
+In terms of deadly wildlife Perth is quite fortunate compared to the rest of the country.
+We lack the deadly jellyfish and spiders that plague some of the Eastern States.
+We DO have some nasty snakes, but unless you are bush bashing you are unlikely to see one.
+If you do they’ll always avoid you if you leave them alone.
 If you are bush walking in summer you just need to watch where you put your feet.

 We could do with some surf, and maybe a mountain or two!
 The natural scenery directly around Perth is fairly uninspiring and mostly flat.
 You need to drive a good two to three hours to get anywhere that I’d call ‘pretty’.
 When you do make the effort you’ll be well rewarded.
 Which leads me to the next down side: